Ashay-V/AI-Playground/README.md

 2. Add, remove, and/or edit .txt files in the data/documents directory

-3. Delete any existing chroma.sqlite3 and other contents within the db/vector_store directory
+3. Create a db/vector_store directory if one doesn't already exist.
+Delete any existing chroma.sqlite3 and other contents within the db/vector_store directory

 4. From the project root, run